rust-lang/keyword-generics-initiative/updates/progress-report-february-2023.md

 And that concludes the 9-month progress report of the Keyword Generics Initiative.
-We hope to be able to provide more exact details about things such as desugarings, and language semantics in the RFCs.
+We hope to be able to provide more exact details about things such as desugarings, semantics, and alternatives in the RFCs.
 We're pretty stoked with the progress we've made in these past few months!
 Something which I don't think we've mentioned yet, but is probably good to share: we've actually prototyped much of the work in this post already; so we're feeling fairly confident all of